 - b.
-Perform a chest x-ray for refugees with: - Positive TST (≥10mm induration) or IGRA results or - TB Class A or B1 designation from overseas exam, regardless of TST or IGRA results - Symptoms of tuberculosis, regardless of the TST or IGRA results. - c.
-Diagnose infection or rule out active/LTBI: - Diagnosing TB disease, suspected or confirmed: If the refugee arrives as a Class A TB, or the chest xray is abnormal and consistent with TB disease, or the individual has signs or symptoms of TB, regardless of the TST/IGRA results, sputum specimens should be collected for bacteriologic examination and a "TB suspect" reported to the Minnesota Department of Health TB Prevention and Control Program.
+Perform a chest x-ray for refugees with: - Positive IGRA results or TST (≥10mm induration)or - TB Class A or B1 designation from overseas exam, regardless of TST or IGRA results - Symptoms of tuberculosis, regardless of the TST or IGRA results. - c.
+Diagnose infection or rule out active/LTBI: - Diagnosing TB disease, suspected or confirmed: If the refugee arrives as a Class A TB, or the chest x-ray is abnormal and consistent with TB disease, or the individual has signs or symptoms of TB, regardless of the TST/IGRA results, sputum specimens should be collected for bacteriologic examination and a "TB suspect" reported to the Minnesota Department of Health TB Prevention and Control Program.
 Providers need to remember to consider extra pulmonary TB disease, which is also reportable to the Minnesota Department of Health.
 Further diagnostic testing may be necessary to confirm or rule out TB disease.
-Treatment for TB disease should be initiated as soon as possible and directly observed therapy (DOT) is the standard of practice for treating active TB. - Diagnosing Latent TB infection (LTBI): If the TST or IGRA is positive and the chest x-ray is normal or abnormal but tuberculosis disease is ruled out, then treatment for LTBI should be initiated.
+Treatment for TB disease should be initiated as soon as possible and directly observed therapy (DOT) is the standard of practice for treating active TB. - Diagnosing Latent TB infection (LTBI): If the IGRA or TST is positive and the chest x-ray is normal or abnormal but tuberculosis disease is ruled out, then treatment for LTBI should be initiated.
 For specific treatment regimens, providers consult the CDC guidelines available on the Minnesota Department of Health TB Program website at: www.health.state.mn.us/tb. - 5.
-Immunizations and follow-up: Clinics are advised to assess the immunization history of each refugee referring to the overseas records (if any) and any records brought by the refugee.
-All previous vaccinations should be recorded.
+Immunizations and follow-up: Clinics are advised to assess the immunization history of each refugee referring to the overseas records, any records brought by the refugee or in the state immunization information system (MIIC).
+The Minnesota Department of Health electronically transmits overseas immunization records into MIIC for newly arrived primary refugees in the state.
+All previous vaccinations should be recorded if not already captured in MIIC.
 Lab evidence of immunity may be obtained and recorded as is history of disease.
 All previous vaccinations are considered valid if they were given according to the Minnesota child or adult schedule. - If there is no documentation, assume the refugee is unvaccinated - All age appropriate vaccinations are given as recommended by the Advisory Committee on Immunization Practices (ACIP) - Documentation of all vaccination administrated is given to the refugee and entered into the state immunization information system (MIIC). - 6.
 Hepatitis A, B, C and follow-up: All refugees receiving initial health assessments should be assessed for hepatitis B status with serologic screening for hepatitis B HBsAg, anti-HBs, anti-HBc.
 Household contacts of those identified as carriers of the virus (HBsAg) who are themselves HBsAg negative should have determination of their antibody status.
-All susceptible contacts should receive a three-dose series of hepatitis B vaccine.
+All susceptible contacts should receive a three-dose series of hepatitis B vaccine; those who initiated vaccines overseas should continue to receive the necessary doses to be up-to-date.
 Pregnant women identified as carriers should have test results forwarded to their prenatal care provider for appropriate follow-up for their infant.
-The Minnesota Department of Health collaborates with hepatitis surveillance and perinatal hepatitis B prevention program to share all screening and demographic information to ensure follow-up.
+The Minnesota Department of

+Health collaborates with hepatitis surveillance and perinatal hepatitis B prevention program to share all screening and demographic information to ensure follow-up.

-Refugees may be screened for hepatitis C (anti-HCV and confirmatory), if indicated by risk of exposure.
+Adult refugees may be screened for hepatitis C (anti-HCV and confirmatory), if originating from moderate to high prevalence countries or indicated by risk of exposure.
+Those < 18 years old may be screening if the present with risk factors.
 Routine screening for hepatitis A is not recommended for refugees.